Town hall addresses rural fire protection

 Williams, who represents residents living south of U.S. Highway 380, and Commissioner Darrell Hale, whose constituents live north of the highway, were joined by County Administrator Yoon Kim and Fire Marshal Jason Browning.

+Cyndi Darland, president of the Princeton ISD Board of Trustees, helped set up the meeting and served as moderator.
+She was joined by Duane Kelly, the school board vice president.

-To stay informed and support local journalism, subscribe to your community newspaper The Princeton Herald today!
+To read the full story, stay informed and support local journalism, subscribe to your community newspaper The Princeton Herald today!

 0 Comments